Back to blog

 Production scheduling agents are integration-heavy.
 ERP may own customer demand, materials, and financial commitments.
 MES may own dispatch, work-in-progress, and line status.
 CMMS may own preventive maintenance windows and open asset work orders.
 WMS may own inventory movements.
 Supervisors may still rely on shift boards and messaging groups.
 The agent has to respect that ownership instead of creating another disconnected planning surface.

-The manufacturing ERP implementation guide is relevant because a scheduling agent inherits ERP design decisions.
+The Manufacturing Software Development service page is relevant because scheduling agents need the same integration discipline as ERP, MES, QMS, CMMS, and WMS workflows.
 If routings, inventory, and production calendars are unreliable, AI will expose that weakness quickly.
 Similarly, maintenance signals should connect to scheduling before downtime becomes urgent.
 A related predictive maintenance software roadmap can feed machine-risk signals into scheduling decisions so planners can avoid risky asset loading or reserve time for service windows.

 IntegrationRead FromWrite BackControl Point